Choosing a deployment strategy

 Enabling Fast Deployments

-The easiest way to trigger a Fast Deployment is using the Deploy with Options option under the green Build/Deploy button on the application dashboard.
+The easiest way to trigger a Fast Deployment is via the Dashboard:

 You can also trigger a Fast Deployment using Cloud 66 Toolbelt using the following command: